marc2332/bliss/doc/docs/bliss_user_sequences.md

 Python files from a local directory can be executed in a bliss session using the functions `user_script_load(<file_name>)` or `user_script_run(<file_name>)`.

-All commands in the file are then executed.
+All commands in the file are executed.
 And each subsequent call re-execute the commands again.

 A preferred directory can be set with the function `user_script_homedir()` and `user_script_list()` will display the python scripts available from this directory.